awsdocs/amazon-ec2-user-guide-windows/doc_source/instancedata-data-retrieval.md

 ## Query throttling<a name="instancedata-throttling"></a>

-We throttle queries to the instance metadata service on a per\-instance basis, and we place limits on the number of simultaneous connections from an instance to the instance metadata service\.
+We throttle queries to the IMDS on a per\-instance basis, and we place limits on the number of simultaneous connections from an instance to the IMDS\.

-If you're using the instance metadata service to retrieve AWS security credentials, avoid querying for credentials during every transaction or concurrently from a high number of threads or processes, as this might lead to throttling\.
+If you're using the IMDS to retrieve AWS security credentials, avoid querying for credentials during every transaction or concurrently from a high number of threads or processes, as this might lead to throttling\.
 Instead, we recommend that you cache the credentials until they start approaching their expiry time\.
 For more information about IAM role and security credentials associated with the role, see [Retrieve security credentials from instance metadata](iam-roles-for-amazon-ec2.md#instance-metadata-security-credentials)\.

-If you are throttled while accessing the instance metadata service, retry your query with an exponential backoff strategy\.
+If you are throttled while accessing the IMDS, retry your query with an exponential backoff strategy\.

-## Limit instance metadata service access<a name="instance-metadata-limiting-access"></a>
+## Limit IMDS access<a name="instance-metadata-limiting-access"></a>

-You can consider using local firewall rules to disable access from some or all processes to the instance metadata service\.
+You can consider using local firewall rules to disable access from some or all processes to the IMDS\.

 **Note**
 For [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances), IMDS can be reached from your own network when a network appliance within your VPC, such as a virtual router, forwards packets to the IMDS address, and the default [source/destination check](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html#EIP_Disable_SrcDestCheck) on the instance is disabled\.
 To prevent a source from outside your VPC reaching IMDS, we recommend that you modify the configuration of the network appliance to drop packets with the destination IPv4 address of IMDS 169\.254\.169\.254 and, if you enabled the IPv6 endpoint, the IPv6 address of IMDS fd00:ec2::254\.